 What is Final Stretch?

-Which capabilities does the core team build?
+Which leadership capabilities does the program build?

 “My BU Heads have moved towards faster decision making, better communication and more clarity around their roles“, says Advait Gupt, Co-Founder & CEO of Kulfi Collective, a digital media startup